 Hawthorn Benefits -

-Hawthorn (Crataegus) is one of the well respected high blood pressure herbs.
+Hawthorn (Crataegus) a well respected high blood pressure herb.
 Hawthorn benefits the whole of the cardiovascular system not just the heart muscle as we shall see.

 There are several species but those that are mostly used for medicinal purposes are C.Laevigata, and C. Monogyna.
 This woodland bush is not merely a land dividing hedge but contains a power house of healing properties.
 Let`s see just how it may help reduce your blood pressure.